Update – July 25, 2022

 What Can I Do If My Job Requires Me to Wear a Face Mask?

 You may be required to wear a mask as part of your job.
 Different places may require you to wear a mask.
 And if your job is located indoors around other people, it is best to wear a mask.
 If your asthma is not well-controlled and you have trouble breathing while wearing a face mask, what are your options?
 (Reminder: If your asthma is not well-controlled, talk with your doctor!)

-The first step is to work with your employer.
+The second step is to work with your employer.
 Talk about ways you can work while still helping prevent the spread of COVID-19.

 Here are some ways you may be able to work with your employer:

-- Ask for time off to get the COVID-19 vaccine.
+- Ask for time off to get the COVID-19 vaccine and boosters.

 - Ask to serve in a role away from the public or other employees.